TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_queries.md

 Sometimes, you just can't get ActiveRecord to do what you want it to.
 In that case, it gives you an interface to the bare metal SQL so you can just type in your query as desired.
 This should really be a last resort -- it's basically hard-coding your application code.
 Use the `#find_by_sql` method for this.

+### Conclusion

+This was a lot of material, but you should have a healthy appreciation for the breadth of things that you can do with Active Record.
+At the most basic level, though, you can do pretty much anything you can in SQL by using Active Record query methods.
+You'll get a chance to use some of these newfound query methods in future projects and others will come up when you're building things on your own.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">